 Foundation Phase - A picture is pasted on the front cover (drawn at school).
 Some books may be covered in patterned paper, depending on the individual teacher's choice.
 Books must be covered in plastic.

 Intermediate and Senior Phase - Classwork books need to be covered neatly.
 Individual teachers will give instructions.
 All books must be covered in plastic.
-Each book must have the pupil's name, grade and class neatly written at the top right hand corner of the book.
+Each book must have the child's name, grade and class neatly written at the top right-hand corner of the book.
+The boys and girls will be supplied with subject colour coded covers for their books.

-3. SCHOOL REPORTS
+3. School Reports